hughperkins/jeigen/README.md

 Sparse
 ------

-For sparse matrices, a corresponding test method and results are:
+For sparse matrices, a corresponding test method is:

     SparseMatrixLil a,b;
     a = sprand(1000,1000);